Giovanni Ceva: Work

 Ceva also rediscovered and published Menelaus's theorem.
 He published Opuscula mathematica in 1682 and Geometria Motus in 1692, as well.
 In Geometria Motus, he anticipated the infinitesimal calculus.
-Finally, Ceva wrote De Re Nummeraria in 1711, which was one of the first books in mathematical economics.
+Finally, Ceva wrote De Re Nummaria in 1711, which was one of the first books in mathematical economics.

 Giovanni Ceva also studied applications of mechanics and statics to geometric systems.
 At one point, however, he incorrectly resolved that the periods of oscillation of two pendulums were in the same ratio as their lengths, but he later realized and corrected the error.
 Ceva also worked on hydraulics.
 In 1728, he published Opus hydrostaticum which discusses his work in hydraulics.
 In fact, he used his knowledge of hydraulics to stop a project from diverting the river Reno into the river Po.